-House Republicans Pass $1.5 Trillion Tax Overhaul; Senate Set To Vote Tuesday Night
+Senate Approves Landmark Tax Overhaul, Bill Returns To House

 Republicans, eager to score a major legislative win, have pushed their tax overhaul through Congress at breakneck pace.
 Thus far, 47 days have passed since the Tax Cuts and Jobs Act was introduced in the House.

-That's quick compared to the last time the tax code underwent major changes, with the Tax Reform Act of 1986.
+That is quick compared with the last time the tax code underwent major changes, with the Tax Reform Act of 1986.
 President Ronald Reagan signed that bill 323 days after it was first introduced in the House.

 Loading...

-That's not the only way that this tax overhaul effort differs from the Reagan overhaul in 1986.
+That is not the only way that this tax overhaul effort differs from the Reagan overhaul in 1986.
 That one had bipartisan agreement, with "yes" votes from 116 Republicans, along with 176 Democrats, as C-SPAN Capitol Hill producer Craig Caplan pointed out Tuesday.

 1986 tax reform bill passed House 292-136.— Craig Caplan (@CraigCaplan) December 19, 2017